MultiView Diffusion Maps: Applications

+A seismic event typically generates two underground traveling waves.
+A primary wave (P) and secondary wave (S).
+The two waves (P-S) arrive at the recording station with some time delay.
+A time frequency representation of the recording captures the spectral properties of the event while maintaining the P-S time gap.
+Here we use a time frequency representation termed sonogram \cite{joswig1995automated} with some modifications.
+Each single-trace seismic waveform, denoted by $y[n]\in \mathbb{R}^{{N}}$ is a time series signal sampled at the rate of $F_s=40$Hz.
+The waveform $y[n]$ is decomposed into a set of overlapping windows of length $N_0=256$ using an overlap of $s=0.9$.
+Thus, the sift between consecutive windows is $N_S=\lfloor 0.1 \cdot 256 \rfloor=25$.
+A short-time Fourier transform (STFT) is applied to $y[n] $ in each time window.
+Then, power spectral densities are computed.
+The resulting spectrogram is denoted by $R(f,t)$, where $f$ is a frequency bin and $t$ is a number of time window (bin).
+Thus, it contains $T=192$ time bins and $N_0/2=128$ frequency bins.

-The features extracted from the waveform are termed Sonograms \cite{kurz2005strategies}.
-First, a Spectrogram is computed by using the short time Fourier transform (STFT).
-The frequency scale is rearranged to be equally tempered on a logarithmic scale, such that the final spectrogram contains $11$ frequency bands.
-The bins are normalized such that the sum of energy in every frequency band is equal to $1$.
-The resulting set of sonograms denoted $\myvec{X}^1,\myvec{X}^2,\myvec{X}^3,\myvec{X}^4,\myvec{X}^5,\myvec{X}^6$.
+The sonogram is obtained by summing the spectrogram in equally tempered logarithmically scaled frequency bands, this is done for every time bin.
+Finally the sonogram is normalized such that the sum of energy in every frequency band is equal to $1$.
+The result is a normalized sonogram and it is denoted by $S(k,t)$, where $k$ is the frequency band number and $t$ is the time window number.
+The resulting set of sonograms are denoted $\myvec{X}^1,\myvec{X}^2,\myvec{X}^3,\myvec{X}^4,\myvec{X}^5,\myvec{X}^6$.
 These are the input views for our framework.